aseemchopra25/go-zkp/README.md

 ## Algorithm
-TODO: Add Fiat Shamir Transformation

 ### Prover

 - Create Keypair
 - Create Random
-- Create Challenge
+- Create Challenge (sha256sum of Gx, Random, Pubkey )
 - Compute r
-- Send r and Pubkey to Verifier
+- Send r and Pubkey and Random  to Verifier

 ### Verifier

-- Verify Pubkey of Prover
+- Verify Pubkey of Prover to be on the elliptic Curve
-- Verify Proof
+- Verify Proof using sent challenge (sha256 format) with the Random